When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 In theory, if you decide to use an umbrella company for your payroll, you should be issued an inflated rate of pay to consider the employment costs to ensure you don’t pay for them out of your pocket.

-More and more agencies now offer two rates of pay – a standard rate for agency PAYE, and an inflated rate of pay for those opting to use an umbrella.
+More and more agencies now offer two rates of pay—a standard rate for agency PAYE and an inflated rate for those opting to use an umbrella.

 If you believe your agency has not considered employment costs in determining your rate of pay, speak with them as soon as possible.

-It’s important to remember that your umbrella company is not retaining these deductions and are not profiting.
+It’s important to remember that your umbrella company is not retaining these deductions or profiting from them.

 The umbrella company’s margin